 Can they replace the container or the carrier in case of a breakdown?

-In case you need multimodal transportation to ship your cargo, carry out this exercise for all the transporters in the chain.
+In the event you can use a multimodal approach to ship your cargo, carry out this exercise for all the providers.
+Also look for opportunities to consolidate where transportation providers have multiple service lines.

 Communication with the Buyer: It’s often observed that while the goods reach the destination safely, they get spoiled at the buyer’s facility for lack of proper instructions on how to manage/store the goods.
 Hence, it is necessary to make sure that proper instructions have also been communicated to the buyer.